Tips for Introducing Allergens Before 6 Months

-If baby has a high risk of developing food allergies, your doctor may recommend introducing peanut, egg, and possibly other common allergens before the child is developmentally ready to start solids.
-Our pediatric pros explain how to safely go about it.
+If baby has eczema or an existing food allergy, your doctor may recommend early introduction of peanut, egg, and other common allergens.
+The pediatric pros at Solid Starts explain how to safely go about it.

 Early introduction of common food allergens is the most effective way to prevent food allergies from developing.